Sally Davies (doctor): Awards and honours

 In the 2009 New Year Honours Davies was appointed Dame Commander of the Order of the British Empire (DBE) for services to medicine.

 Davies was elected a Fellow of the Royal Society (FRS) in 2014 and a Fellow of the Academy of Medical Sciences (FMedSci) in 2002.
 She was awarded the Cameron Prize of the University of Edinburgh in 2017.

-In the 2020 New Year Honours, Davies became the second woman (and the first outside the Royal Family) to be appointed Dame Grand Cross of the Order of the Bath (GCB), for services to public health and research.
-On 5 March 2020, in an Investiture ceremony at Buckingham Palace, she received the award from the Prince of Wales.
+In the 2020 New Year Honours, Davies became the second woman (and the first outside the Royal Family, as well as ignoring foreign politicians as honorary members) to be appointed Dame Grand Cross of the Order of the Bath (GCB), for services to public health and research.
+On 5 March 2020, in an Investiture ceremony at Buckingham Palace, she received the insignia from the Prince of Wales.

 Personal life

 In 1974, Davies married Ralph Skilbeck, a diplomat; they divorced in 1982.
 She remarried in 1982; her second husband died later that year from leukaemia.
-In 1989, she married her third husband – the Dutch haematologist Willem H. Ouwehand, the leader of the UK's National Blood and Transplant research group and a professor of haematology at the University of Cambridge, with whom she has two daughters.
+In 1989 she married the Dutch haematologist Willem H. Ouwehand, a professor of haematology at the University of Cambridge, with whom she has two daughters.